MicheleCotrufo/pdf2doi/README.md

 The ```pdf2doi``` library applies sequentially all these methods (starting from the simplest ones) until a valid identifier is found and validated.
 Specifically, for a given .pdf file it will, in order,

-1. Look into the metadata of the .pdf file (extracted via the library [PyPDF2](https://github.com/mstamy2/PyPDF2)) and see if any string matches the pattern of a DOI or an arXiv ID.
+1. Look into the metadata of the .pdf file (extracted via the library [PyPDF2](https://github.com/mstamy2/PyPDF2)) and see if any of them contains a string that matches the pattern of a DOI or an arXiv ID.
 Priority is given to metadata which contain the word 'doi' in their label.

 2. Check if the file name contains any sub-string that matches the pattern of